-Easter is no celebration for hens on a filthy egg farm in Oklahoma that’s operated by Mahard Egg Farm, a company that supplies eggs to, among others, Kroger grocery stores.
-Despite being fully aware of the horrors documented below, which were revealed during a PETA investigation, Kroger—the largest grocer in the U.S.—continues to sell eggs from Mahard.
-So if you buy eggs from a Kroger store, they might’ve come from this farm.
+Easter is no celebration for hens on a filthy egg farm in Oklahoma that’s operated by Mahard Egg Farm, a company owned by Cal-Maine Foods, Inc. Despite being fully aware of the horrors documented below, which were revealed during a PETA investigation, Cal-Maine hasn’t taken any meaningful actions to spare hens at Mahard operations even one more day of squalor and agony.

 In 2018, we received a whistleblower tip that hens “looked like they were rotting alive” at Mahard.
 Our look into the farm—which keeps up to 1.2 million hens in 11 sheds—confirmed the whistleblower’s account and much worse.